progenetix/pgxRpi/README.md

 ```

-If you are interesed in access CNV variant data, get started from this [vignette](http://htmlpreview.github.io/?https://github.com/progenetix/pgxRpi/blob/main/vignettes/Introduction_1_loadvariants.html)
+If you are interested in accessing CNV variant data, get started from this [vignette](http://htmlpreview.github.io/?https://github.com/progenetix/pgxRpi/blob/main/vignettes/Introduction_1_loadvariants.html)

-If you are interesed in access CNV frequency data, get started from this [vignette](http://htmlpreview.github.io/?https://github.com/progenetix/pgxRpi/blob/main/vignettes/Introduction_2_loadfrequency.html)
+If you are interested in accessing CNV frequency data, get started from this [vignette](http://htmlpreview.github.io/?https://github.com/progenetix/pgxRpi/blob/main/vignettes/Introduction_2_loadfrequency.html)